gitgoap/LLM-Multilingual-check/README.md

 - Portuguese–English: **0.9153**

 GPU Used for the task: `Nvidia T4` on `Google Collab`

+Verdict: High average cosine similarity in all 3 pairs signifies that Bloom 1.7B has similar meaning for words in different language since Portuguese having only 5.2% share in total Bloom training dataset  gives similar cosine similariy of english, french pair.
 ---

 ##  Task 2: Cross-Lingual Transfer (Zero-Shot Learning)